efdevcon/DIPs/DIPs/DIP-32.md

 1. creating the Pretix Plugin and implementing the Peanut Proctocol SDK in that.
 2. Testing said plugin on a fake test event.
 3. Maintain the repo.
-4. Helping the DevCon(nect) temas use the new technology.
+4. Helping the DevCon(nect) teams use the new technology.

 **Mechanism:**